ibm-cloud-docs/bandwidth-metering/quotas.md

 {{site.data.keyword.attribute-definition-list}}

-# Quotas and service limits for bandwidth metering
+# Quotas and service limits for classic bandwidth metering
 {: #quotas}

-No quotas and service limits exist for bandwidth metering.
+No quotas and service limits exist for Classic bandwidth metering.